S3022659/year3-backend-device-svc/readme.md

    }
    ```

-   The `exclude` prevents test code being compiled into your production build.
+   The `exclude` prevents test code being compiled into your deviceion build.

 3. Create `vitest.config.ts` in the root of the project: